Damien Nash: Professional career

-Nash was drafted with the fifth pick of the 5th round of the 2005 NFL Draft by the Tennessee Titans.
+Nash was drafted with the 142nd overall pick in the fifth round of the 2005 NFL draft by the Tennessee Titans.
 He was released after one season with the Titans and was signed by the Denver Broncos.
 After spending the first portion of the season on the Broncos practice squad, he was given a roster spot as the third-string running back behind Tatum Bell and Mike Bell.

 Nash appeared in six NFL games, three with the Titans and three with the Broncos.
 He had 24 carries for 98 yards (4.1 yards per rushing attempt average) and no touchdowns as well as seven receptions for 55 yards (7.9 yards per reception average) and no touchdowns.

-His best performance came during the November 19, 2006 game against the San Diego Chargers, with ten carries for fifty-two yards and three receptions for thirty-six yards.
+His best performance came during the November 19, 2006, game against the San Diego Chargers, with ten carries for fifty-two yards and three receptions for thirty-six yards.

 He did not appear in the Broncos' final five games of the 2006 season.
 However, Broncos coach Mike Shanahan said about Nash "We never had a guy play for one year, as Damien did, and influence so many people."